clinical-meteor/cookbook/appstructure.md

 packages/                                // place for all your atmosphere packages

-public/                                  // static files, such as images, that are served directly. public/images                            // static files, such as images, that are served directly.
+public/                                  // static files that are served directly. public/images                            // will serve images as: '/images/foo.jpg'

 tests/                                   // unit test files (won't be loaded on client or server)